Visit Drax Power Station

-Drax generates approximately 7-8% of the UK’s electricity – that’s a lot of boiling kettles.
+Drax Power Station supplies 6% of the country’s electricity needs, including 15% of its renewable power – that’s a lot of boiling kettles.
 To do this, Drax operates on a massive scale.
 We’ve got six boilers, each as high as a 15-storey office block, a main chimney taller than the London Eye, and over 1,800 miles of steel tubing, enough to stretch from John O’Groats to Land’s End and back again.
 It’s a site built on superlatives and on a tour at Drax you can see it all first-hand.
 Even better, our tours are free and open to the public.

 Expert guides with years of experience are on hand to lead tailored tours for groups of all types, including those that support national curriculum studies, making it perfect for school students (and, who knows, future engineers) from all over the country.

-All our tours include an interactive session in our visitor centre and guided walks inside the very heart of the station.
+All our tours include an interactive session and guided walks inside the very heart of the station.
 Our tailored experiences fit with school and higher education study, as well as areas of special or professional interest such as rail, sustainability and engineering.

 Explore these huge structures – each taller than Blackpool Pleasure Beach’s roller coaster ‘The Big One’ – which store up to 80,000 tonnes of biomass.